 From USM Anywhere, you can send an alarm or event notification to your Datadog event console so that team members are alerted.
 This facilitates communication and collaboration within the same messaging tool that your organization uses for infrastructure monitoring.
-When you have this integration configured in USM Anywhere, you can create orchestration rules to automatically send these notifications when an eventAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation. matches the rule criteria.
+When you have this integration configured in USM Anywhere, you can create orchestration rules to automatically send these notifications when an eventAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall. or alarmAlarms provide notification of an event or sequence of events that require attention or investigation. matches the rule criteria.

 Datadog provides a mechanism to create API keys as a way to post data from external sources into Datadog events.
 All requests to the Datadog API must be authenticated.
 Requests that write data require reporting access and require an API key.
 You must first create this API key to configure the integration with USM Anywhere.

 To create the API key for Datadog

 - Log in to your Datadog account and go to https://app.datadoghq.com/account/settings#api.

 For the New API key, enter a name for the key and click Create API key.